 The Corporation and the Office of the State Comptroller are committed to honoring the highest professional standards of conduct.
-To this end, all employees of the Division of Pension Investment and Cash Management PICM and the staff of the Bureau of Debt Management within the Office of Budget and Policy Analysis BDM who support LGAC operations are provided with Policies and Procedures regarding professional standards of conduct.
+To this end, all employees of PICM and the staff of BDM that support the LGAC operations are provided with Policies and Procedures regarding professional standards of conduct.
 These Policies and Procedures are intended to prevent insider trading and the misuse of material non-public information and confidential information.
 All employees must also submit securities transaction disclosure forms on a semi-annual basis.
 These disclosure forms are filed with and reviewed by the Assistant Comptroller (Bureau of Equity and Fixed Income Investments) to assure compliance with the Policies and Procedures.